needle-tools/shadergraph-markdown/Readme.md

    A web link.
 10. `!REF KEYWORD_NAME`
   A reference to a bool/enum keyword to be drawn here - by default they end up at the end of your shader, with this you can control exactly where they go.
-4. Conditional properties: Append `[SOME_KEYWORD]` to your properties to only make them show up when the condition is met.
+4. Conditional properties: Append `[SOME_KEYWORD]` to your foldouts, drawers or properties to only make them show up when the condition is met.
 Conditions can be
     - boolean keywords (make sure to include the `_ON` part)
     - enum keywords
     - texture properties (when the texture is not null)
     - boolean properties (when the bool is true)
+    - float properties (compare using `<, >, ==` etc.)
+    - color properties (max(r,g,b) is used as comparison value)
+    - vector properties (vector length is used as comparison value)
 7. `!DRAWER MyDrawer`
   This will draw custom code, similar to a `PropertyDrawer` for the Inspector.
 Drawers are specified as subclasses of `MarkdownMaterialPropertyDrawer`.
-    Example:
-    - Define `Some Vector (Amplitude, Frequency, Pattern)` with reference name `_SomeVector`.
-    _Before_ that vector, add a markdown property `!DRAWER VectorSlider _SomeVector`.
-    This will neatly split up the vector into three sliders!
+    Examples:
     - Define `!DRAWER Gradient _MyTextureProperty` to render a nice gradient drawer that will generate gradient textures in the background for you.
-    Shader Graph Markdown ships with some drawers already:
-    -
+    - Define some colors, and _before_ them add `!DRAWER MultiProperty _Col1 _Col2 _Col3`.
+This will render three colors all in one line.

-1. `#`  (hash with nothing else)
+8. `#`  (hash with nothing else)
    End the current foldout.
 This is useful if you want to show properties outside a foldout, in the main area, again.

 <sup>[1](footnote-1)</sup>: Will not be shown if the previous property was conditionally excluded.

-A lot of the above can be combined - so you can totally do `--!DRAWER MinMax _MinMaxVector.x _MinMaxVector.y [OPTIONAL_KEYWORD]` and that will give you a double-indented minmax slider that only shows up when OPTIONAL_KEYWORD is true.
+A lot of the above can be combined - so you can totally do `--!DRAWER MinMax _MinMaxVector.x _MinMaxVector.y [_OPTIONAL_KEYWORD && _Value > 0.5]` and that will give you a double-indented minmax slider that only shows up when _OPTIONAL_KEYWORD is set and `_Value` has a value of greater than 0.5.

 ## Notes